 Instead of bashing your head against Apps Script limitations just to achieve some basic automations, FolderPal manages all of this behind the scenes.

-Try FolderPal today.
+Try FolderPal today for free.